lil-brumski/Student_Database/README.md

 * Run `$ pkg install clang cmake` to download necessary tools for running this project.

-* Download this project using the following inside any working terminal/command line:
+* Download this project and build it using the following inside any working terminal/command line:

 ```bash
    $ git clone https://github.com/lil-brumski/Student_Database.git